 The pinsetter is the #1 most important part of any bowling alley.
 Unlike public bowling centers, our homeowner customers don't have a mechanic on staff, so pinsetter reliability is a huge factor.
 Brunswick's StringPin and GS-X™ models are the highest rated, most reliable machines in the bowling industry in their respective categories.
 We do NOT sell refurbished pinsetters or cheap, inferior knock-offs.

 Brunswick SYNC™ is the bowling industry's first cloud-based scoring system.
+It's sleek and modern commercial-grade hardware can withstand high usage.
 Store individual bowler profiles and stats online, update operating software automatically, and communicate with technical support remotely, all via the Brunswick Cloud.

-We use Richwood's heavy duty 1.5" thick Timberstrand™ panels, which are a laminated strand lumber (LSL) material.
+We use a heavy duty 1.5-inch thick premium strength laminated strand lumber (LSL).
+This type of material is used in applications where superior screw holding and dimensional stability is needed, such as in bowling lanes.
 These beefy panels are extremely flat, and weigh about 350 pounds apiece.
-We do not use MDF, particleboard, or plywood for our underlayment, which do not deliver the long-term levelness or durability required in quality bowling lanes.
+We do not use MDF, particle board, or plywood, which do not deliver the long-term levelness or durability required in quality bowling lanes.

 The core of these pins are made from the finest kiln-dried hardwood maple.
 The lock-in anti-slide base enables easier pin fall and higher scores.
-The compression molded DuPont™ Surlyn® ionomer resin shell maximizes bounce and durability.
+The compression molded DuPont™ Surlyn® ionomer resin shell is the same stuff used on golf balls — it maximizes bounce and durability.

-Since three-phase power isn't available to most single-family homes, we provide a digital, solid-state phase converter that is much more energy efficient and quiet than traditional rotary phase converters.
-It is installed in such a way that it powers up automatically with the pinsetters, eliminating steps and simplifying the process for the bowler.
+Since 3-phase power isn't available for most single-family homes, we provide Phase Perfect® — a digital, solid-state phase converter that is much more energy efficient and quiet than traditional rotary phase converters.

 We use a variety of professional monitor mounting brackets from Peerless and others, depending on the specific requirements of each unique bowling room: ceiling mounts, wall mounts, truss system, tilting, rotating, etc—the best product for whatever the situation calls for.